 Plex Media Server for Windows

-One of the main reason, of Plex popularity is its client apps availability for almost every available mainstream platforms.
-Furthermore, the Server part of Plex can be installed on Windows, Linux, macOS, FreeBSD, NAS and more.
+One of the main reasons, for Plex’s popularity, is its client apps availability for almost every available mainstream platform.
+Furthermore, the Server part of Plex can be installed on Windows, Linux, macOS, FreeBSD, NAS, and more.